Home » Articles » Topic » Media » Social Media

 Several First Amendment cases have arisen over the use of social media.
 Courts have examined how far the government can go in regulating speech on social media without violating the First Amendment and the liability of social media companies in spreading terrorist content.

-Though private businesses and not government entities, U.S. social media platforms have nonetheless been at the center of a number of free speech disputes.
+Though they are private businesses and not government entities, U.S. social media platforms have nonetheless been at the center of a number of free speech disputes.

 Social media is a method of internet-based communication in which users create communities and share information, videos and personal messages with each other.
-Some of the most popular social media platforms include Facebook, YouTube, Twitter, Instagram, TikTok and SnapChat.
+Some of the most popular social media platforms are Facebook, YouTube, X (formerly called Twitter), Instagram, TikTok and Snapchat.

-In 2017, the U.S. Supreme Court in 2017 called social media “the modern public square” and noted in Packingham v.
-North Carolina that these “websites can provide perhaps the most powerful mechanisms available to a private citizen to make his or her voice heard.”
+The first free speech case to reach the Supreme Court that involved social media was in 2017 when the court struck down a state law prohibiting a convicted sex offender from using the platforms.
+Noting the power of social media, the court called it "the modern public square" and said that these “websites can provide perhaps the most powerful mechanisms available to a private citizen to make his or her voice heard.”

-• Whether a government official or government entity with a social media account can block, under the public forum doctrine, others from seeing posts or responding to posts on those accounts;
+• When a government official or government entity with a social media account can block, under the public forum doctrine, others from seeing posts or responding to posts on those accounts;

 • Whether states can pass laws that regulate or restrict a social media company’s content moderation activities, such as when a social media company chooses to remove individual posts or entire user accounts;